jethroflanagan/amd-in-a-box/README.md

 ---
 **source_path:** *[required]* String

 The location of the all the scripts.
-The scripts in here make use of `sys.pkg` and `sys.lib`.
+The scripts in here make use of `box.pkg` and `box.lib`.
 Use web/Unix style paths (forward slashes).

 ---
 **reduce_project:** *[optional]* Boolean

 Add a dot to the front of the project folder in the package list.
 This marks the folder for reduction.

-Reducing a folder means that when you refer to it in `sys.pkg` you don't need to include the reduced folder name. e.g. `sys.pkg('projectName.view.Foo')` can instead become `sys.pkg('view.Foo')`
+Reducing a folder means that when you refer to it in `box.pkg` you don't need to include the reduced folder name. e.g. `box.pkg('projectName.view.Foo')` can instead become `box.pkg('view.Foo')`

 *Roadmap:* change this to `"reduce_folders": []`